vcync/modV-Workshop/README.md

 # Breakout Session A

 * Play around with modV and get used to the UI
-* TODO: Add module x and do y to get effect z
+* Add modules from the `Gallery` and change their properties in the `Property Inspector` to see how they behave and interact with other modules

 ---